well and wonder

 About Photo

-Manager, The Well Collected Guide + Walls of Wonder
+Director, The Well Collected Guide

 Born and raised in, you guessed it, Kentucky, with a mother as an artist, I was taught and enjoyed the technical side of art from day one, but I was also encouraged to appreciate the art and beauty in what I could find in the world around me everyday.
 I practiced both skills throughout my childhood and into college at Washington and Lee University, where I did a brief stint creating art abroad in Italy, and ultimately graduating with a minor in Studio Art.
 No stranger to the strength of a female based business- I opened, owned, and operated two Pure Barre studios in Houston in my early years after college.
 While my adult interaction with art has been much more hands off, it has certainly still held a place in my heart.
 When I opened my first Pure Barre studio I had the architect draw the floor-plans to allow for a front hall gallery to display local artists' work- many of which were sold to Pure Barre clients over the years.